Dyalog/APLCourse/docs/cells-and-axes.md

 ```

 !!!Note Conforming arrays have either same shape or one is a unit
 	With functions like `+ × ÷`, arrays must either have the same shape, or one of them be a scalar.
 The result of the function application has the same shape as the largest of the input arrays.
 The rank operator generalises this to the concept of <dfn>frames</dfn>.
-A frame is a rank-k cell of some array.
-For frames to "match" means that there are the same number of rank **j** subarrays of `⍺` as there are rank **k** subarrays of `⍵` when a function `⍺ F ⍵` is applied as `⍺ (F⍤j k) ⍵`.
+For a particular cell rank, the leading axes form the frame and the trailing k axes form the cell shape.
+For frames to "match" means that there is the same shape of rank **j** subarrays in `⍺` as there is for rank **k** subarrays in `⍵` when a function `⍺ F ⍵` is applied as `⍺ (F⍤j k) ⍵`.

 ## Transpose
 To <dfn>transpose</dfn> array is to rearrange its axes.
 Or rather, to rearrange along which axes its data lies.

-Transposing a matrix is to flip along its diagonal:
+Transposing a matrix is to flip along its leading diagonal (top-left to bottom-right):

 ```APL
       3 3⍴⍳9